Turning Any Image into a Minecraft Skin

 Step 4: Downloading the Template

-You’ll need to download the Minecraft template from Minecraft.net, after downloading the template.
+You’ll need to download the Minecraft template from Minecraft.net.
 You can import the new background-free image into the much smaller template which was provided.
 In these photo editors, resizing the image is incredibly easy.

 This template is a very small image having a size of just 64 x 64 pixels, which means that most images will be significantly larger, and the images that work the best with this type of template is a square image that allows easy downscaling.